Written on October 9, 2013 at 2:20 pm , by Rosalind Wiseman

 Written on May 23, 2013 at 5:31 pm , by Rosalind Wiseman

 There aren’t many times when I feel like “Never do X” is the right thing to say to your child.
 But last week I came across one.
 I posted on my Facebook page: “Never tell your son or daughter: ‘They’re bothering/teasing/hitting you because they like you.’”
 I don’t approve of that explanation because it makes it seem as if the adult condones this as an acceptable way to show affection and attraction.
 And obviously it’s not.

-But after that post, I realized I was guilty of doing something I’m always reminding teens not to do: criticizing without making suggestions on how to make it better.
+But after that post, I realized I was guilty of doing something I’m always reminding teens not to do: criticizing without making suggestions for how to make things better.
 So I’m going to use some of the online responses I got from readers to frame the way I think about this very common problem.

 What do we say?!
 I always struggle with this!
 I try to say something like, “Sometimes people don’t know how to talk to people and are feeling lonely.”
 I need words!

 This mother is trying to teach her child empathy—a worthy goal.
 While that’s fine as part of what a parent should say, it shouldn’t be the only thing.
-It’s not assuring your own child that they have the right to not like how the other kid is treating them.
-Also, it’s also critical to stop yourself from making any assumptions about what’s going on and ask your child for details.
+This doesn’t assure your child that they have the right to not like how the other kid is treating them.
+Also, it’s critical to stop yourself from making any assumptions about what’s going on and ask your child for details.
 Say something like: